epifab/cql4s/README.md

       .stream
 ```

-#### The app
+#### The app (typelevel example)

-Following, is an example of an application running on the typelevel stack.
+Here's what the application might look like in cats effect/fs2 land:

 ```scala
 import cats.effect.{ExitCode, IO, IOApp}